Takhmina175/ror-social-scaffold/README.md

 - To verify the connection [Visit localhost:3000](http://localhost:3000 ).

 ## Associations
-Polymorphic association build relationship with other models on a single association.
- For example, in this project, we defined the polymorphic association between the Comment model and other models like Post and User.
-Furthermore, we identified a Self-join association between the user and his friend.
-The database design for building social network applications that demonstrated in the diagram below.
+**Polymorphic** association build relationship with other models on a single association.
+For example, in this project, we defined the polymorphic association between the `Comment` model and other models like `Post` and `User`.
+Furthermore, we identified a **Self-join** association between the user and his friend.
+The database design for building social network applications demonstrated in the diagram below.

 ## Database design
 ![Database diagram](images/db_diagram.png)